 -Accuracy: having used a standardized formula for our student loan repayment calculator, you can rest assured you’re getting a precise estimation for your financing solution.

 Using this tool is of valuable support for understanding your financing options.
 You can play with estimates of annual percentage rates or take the ones offered by private lenders, and find out at a glance what you will end up repaying.

 This applies as well for the term limits of your repayment.
 The term limit of your student loan repayment significantly determines how much you will pay over the lifetime of the loan: the shorter the time frame, the smaller your cost.

 The tool provides key information for financial planning: by knowing your exact payments for your student loan, you can plan out a practical budget to help you avoid overspending.
+In particular, you will an should see how much of your money goes into interest payments.
 If you are giving too much in your student loan repayments you will be overwhelmed by rent or mortgage payments and meeting vehicle costs.
-In this regard, the amortization graph is like a crystal ball, try it out and peer into your financial future.
+In this regard, the student loan amortization table is like a crystal ball: try it out and peer into your financial future.

 If you have arrived at the important decision to take out a student loan, then we recommend a set of lending institutions with a high level of customer satisfaction and who are equipped to meet your needs as a student.
 So make the most of our calculator for student loan repayment by comparing the offers and finally find the one that best suits your needs